lulzzz/TrakHound-DataClient/README.md

 #### Device ID
 ###### *(XmlAttribute : deviceId)*
 The globally unique identifier for the device.
 When detected automatically, the Device ID is a hash of the device's DeviceName, port, and MAC address.
 The MAC address is used so that MTConnect Agents can use DHCP while still being identified as the same device.
+If manually added, always use a GUID.

 #### Device Name
 ###### *(XmlAttribute : deviceName)*